-Brian O’Brien was born January 2, 1898 in Denver, Colorado, and began his education at Chicago Latin School, and continued at Yale University, receiving a degree in electrical engineering in 1918, and a Ph.D. in physics in 1922.
-For the next year he served as a research engineer with Westinghouse Electric Company in Pittsburgh, Pa.
+1951-1952 OSA President Brian O’Brien was born in 1898 in Denver, Colorado, USA, and began his education at Chicago Latin School, and continued at Yale University, receiving a degree in electrical engineering in 1918, and a Ph.D. in physics in 1922.
+For the next year he served as a research engineer with Westinghouse Electric Company in Pittsburgh, PA.
 O’Brien’s scientific research ranged from physiology and human vision, to a motion picture film format that introduced audience to high-definition widescreen movies.

 In the 1920s he studied the biological effects of solar radiation on tuberculosis at the Adams Memorial Hospital in Perryburg, N.Y., and developed arc lamps that produced enhanced ultraviolet radiation at therapeutic wavelengths.
 He also created a unique way of irradiating milk to produce vitamin D. In 1930 O’Brien went to the University of Rochester as a research professor of physics and optics.
 He remained at the university for 23 years, becoming director of the Institute of Optics in 1938.
 Over the years he trained hundreds of students.